San Bernabe AVA

 San Bernabe is an American Viticultural Area (AVA) located in southern Monterey County, California.
 It lies within the larger, enlongated Monterey AVA in the Salinas Valley sandwiched between the Salinas River to the east, and the Santa Lucia Mountains to the west.
-The appellation’s northern border is Pine Canyon and is adjacent on its southern border to the San Lucas viticultural area.
-The appellation was established on August 30, 2004 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing two petitions submitted by Claude Hoover from Delicato Family Vineyards proposing the establishment of a new viticultural area to be named "San Bernabe", and the realignment of the adjacent, established San Lucas viticultural area.
+The appellation's northern border is Pine Canyon and is adjacent on its southern border to the San Lucas viticultural area.
+It was established as the nation's 154^{th}, the state's 93^{rd} and the county's ninth wine appellation on June 29, 2004 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing two petitions submitted by Claude Hoover from Delicato Family Vineyards proposing the establishment of a new viticultural area to be named "San Bernabe", and the realignment of the adjacent, established San Lucas viticultural area.